 - i.
-A single EES is to document investigations and integrated assessment of the potential environmental effects of the proposed projects.
-The investigations and assessments are to include feasible project alternatives and design refinements (e.g. alternative project layouts, siting of infrastructure, management measures, project staging, as well as timing and extent of inundation events) to avoid, minimise and manage effects, particularly for: - adverse effects on biodiversity and ecological values within and near the project area, including effects of exacerbated threatening processes, on native vegetation listed threatened ecological communities and species; - b. intended ecological benefits and how they relate to the predicted adverse effects on specific biodiversity values; - c. effects on Aboriginal and historic cultural heritage values; - d. effects on land uses and socioeconomic values; - e. potential effects on water environments and related beneficial uses; - f. effects on groundwater that may result in adverse changes to salinity or groundwater depending ecosystems; and - g. potential cumulative effects on threatened species, surface water and groundwater, with particular consideration of the currently operating, approved or proposed environmental watering projects in the region. - The matters to be investigated and documented in the EES will be set out more fully in scoping requirements prepared by the Department of Environment, Land, Water and Planning (DELWP).
-Draft scoping requirements will be exhibited for 15 business days for public comment, before being finalised and then issued by the Minister for Planning. - iii.
+A single EES is to document the investigations and integrated assessment of the potential environmental effects of the proposed projects.
+The investigations and assessments are to include feasible project alternatives and design refinements (e.g. alternative project layouts, siting of infrastructure, management measures, project staging and timing and/or extent of inundation events) to avoid, minimise, and manage effects, particularly for: - adverse effects on biodiversity and ecological values within and near the project area, including effects of exacerbated threatening processes, on native vegetation, listed threatened ecological communities and protected species; - b. intended ecological benefits and how they relate to the predicted adverse effects on specific biodiversity values; - c. effects on Aboriginal and historic cultural heritage values; - d. potential effects on water environments and related beneficial uses; - e. effects on groundwater that may results in adverse changes to groundwater dependent ecosystems; - f. effects on the socio-economic environment, including recreational and commercial (apiary) activities in the Murray-Sunset National Park and River Murray Reserve; - g. effects on existing landscape values; and - h. potential cumulative effects, including for threatened flora and fauna, hydrology and groundwater values, with particular regard to currently operating, approved and proposed environmental watering projects in the region. - ii.
+The matters to be investigated and documented in the EES will be set out more fully in scoping requirements prepared by the Department of Environment, Land, Water and Planning (DELWP).
+Draft scoping requirements will be exhibited for 15 business days for public comment, before final scoping requirements are issued by the Minister for Planning. - iii.
 The proponent is to prepare and submit to DELWP a draft EES study program to inform the preparation of scoping requirements. - iv.
 The level of detail of investigation for the EES studies should be consistent with the scoping requirements and be adequate to inform an assessment of the potential environmental effects (and their acceptability) of the project and any relevant alternatives, in the context of the Ministerial Guidelines. - v.
-DELWP will convene an inter-agency technical reference group (TRG) to advise the proponent and DELWP, as appropriate, on scoping and adequacy of the EES investigations and documentation during the preparation of the EES, as well as coordination with statutory approval processes. - vi.
+DELWP will convene an inter-agency technical reference group (TRG) to advise DELWP and the proponent, as appropriate, during the preparation of the EES on the scoping requirements, the design and adequacy of the EES studies, and coordination with statutory approval processes. - vi.
 The proponent is to prepare and submit to DELWP its proposed EES consultation plan for consulting the public and engaging with stakeholders during the preparation of the EES.
-Once completed to the satisfaction of DELWP, the EES consultation plan is to be implemented by the proponent, having regard to advice from DELWP and the TRG. - vii.
-The proponent is also to prepare and submit to DELWP its proposed schedule for technical studies, preparation and exhibition of the EES, following confirmation of draft scoping requirements.
-This is to enable effective management of the EES process on an agreed alignment of the proponent's and DELWP's schedules, including for TRG review of technical investigations and the EES documentation. - viii.
-The proponent is to apply appropriate peer review and quality management procedures to enable the completion of EES studies and documentation to an acceptable standard. - ix.
-The EES is to be exhibited for a period of no less than 30 business days for public comment, unless the exhibition period spans the Christmas-New Year period, in which case 40 business days will apply. - x.
-An inquiry will be appointed under the Environment Effects Act 1978 to consider and report on the environmental effects of the proposal.
+Once completed to the satisfaction of DELWP, the EES consultation plan is to be implemented (and updated as appropriate) by the proponent, having regard to advice from DELWP and the TRG. - vii.
+The proponent is also to prepare and submit to DELWP its proposed schedule for the completion of studies, preparation and exhibition of the EES, following confirmation of the draft scoping requirements.
+This is to enable effective management of the EES process on an agreed alignment of the proponent's and DELWP's schedules, including for TRG review of technical studies for the EES and the main draft EES documentation. - viii.
+The proponent is to apply appropriate peer review and quality management procedures to enable the completion of EES studies to a satisfactory standard. - ix.
+The EES is to be exhibited for a period of not less than 30 business days for public comment, unless the exhibition period spans the Christmas-New Year period, in which case 40 business days will apply. - x.
+An inquiry will be appointed under the Environment Effects Act 1978 to consider environmental effects of the project.